Orlando on the Cheap: 20 Easy Ways to Save on your Orlando Vacation

 18. Skip the waterparks

 As you can imagine, Disney water parks can get ridiculously crowded during the summer season.
 The theme parks are a much better value in my opinion.
 While you can find water parks all over the country, the theme parks are so uniquely themed to Disney.
 Instead take a day off and enjoy the beautiful pools you are likely paying for at your resort.
 Cabana Bay has 2 beautiful pool areas with a waterslide, a sand beach, and a lazy river.
+Not to mention, Islands is home to a number of fantastic water rides.

 19. Check for special deals & specials